wintayosief/WintaMart-ai/README.md

 </div>

 # Run and deploy your AI Studio app https://ai.studio/apps/drive/1t4DZfIZ5EMmNZEKYX9aSouJPkP-ZXqgV

-This contains everything you need to run your app locally.
+Multi-Agent Swarm Assignment

-View your app in AI Studio With 4 Multi Agents AI-Powered Grocery Supermarket (Smart Food Store) Multi-Agent Swarm Assignment
+Here is my app in AI Studio With 4 Multi Agents AI-Powered Grocery Supermarket (Smart Food Store)

-Chosen Use Case & Rationale
+I Chosen Use Case & Rationale

 The system is a Smart Food Store where a personal AI swarm assists shoppers inside a grocery supermarket.
 Instead of one large AI, the system uses multiple specialized agents that collaborate to help customers find products, plan meals, choose healthy options, and get the best prices.
 This approach mirrors real supermarket staff roles and demonstrates how multi-agent systems improve accuracy, transparency, and scalability compared to a single agent.